- Michael W. Lowder, Director

 Mr. Noel is a retired USAF Lieutenant Colonel, Command Pilot who served as a C-141 Instructor Pilot.
 His assignments included Laredo AFB, TX, Travis AFB, CA, McGuire AFB, NJ, Altus AFB, OK, and a joint tour to the FAA Headquarters in Washington DC.
 His C-141 missions included Operations Baby Lift and New Life extracting orphans and South Vietnamese civilians who supported the U.S. from Saigon prior to Viet Nam’s fall.
 Lieutenant Noel was transiting Tan Son Nhut airport just days before the fall of Saigon.

 During his Air Force assignment to FAA Headquarters, Lt.
 Col. Noel made great strides to collaborate with the Air Force to augment military mobilizations with civilian airlift while ensuring flight safety.
 In Operation Desert Shield, during the first historic activation of the Civil Reserve Air Fleet, Lt.
 Col. Noel led the FAA Crisis Response Working Group facilitating the safe movement of 709,000 personnel and 126,000 tons of equipment on 5,441 civilian CRAF missions.

 Associate Director for the International Preparedness Division

-Gregory has developed numerous national and international organizational relationships within the North Atlantic Treaty Organization, the World Bank, the American Public Transportation Association, Brazil and Canada’s Civil Aviation Agency as well as the American Association of State Highway and Transportation Officials.
+Gregory has developed numerous national and international organizational relationships within the North Atlantic Treaty Organization, where he serves as the vice chairman of the civil aviation working group, the World Bank, the American Public Transportation Association, Brazil and Canada’s Civil Aviation Agency as well as the American Association of State Highway and Transportation Officials.